Article: The Path of Service and Initiation

-The initiate must render him or herself vulnerable to these initiatory processes in order for the initiation to become complete – and the power in that vulnerability must be managed carefully and thoughtfully.
+Initiates must render themselves vulnerable to these initiatory processes in order for the initiation to become complete – and the power in that vulnerability must be managed carefully and thoughtfully.
 This is a subtle and poorly understood task.
 Many people going through initiations and many people managing initiations do not have a clear understanding of the nature of the power and the nature of the vulnerability that is at the heart of initiation.
 For an initiation to be successful, that power and that vulnerability must be safeguarded and dedicated to the initiate.

 For women, their biology dictates the initiation processes that define their experience as human beings in a very clear way.
 This is a simple statement, but profound in its implications.
-This truth and its implications are very poorly understood by modern people.
-And in traditional cultures it is not well articulated either.
+This truth and its implications are very poorly understood by modern people, and in traditional cultures it is also not well articulated.
 At least not in this way.
 I have not, in all my studies in anthropology, found a culture which manages initiation with an articulated understanding of the role of biology in spiritual evolution.